DA finds 29 Mile Apartments shooting was in self-defense

-A 25-year-old man won't face charges after shooting a man to death at the 29 Mile Apartments March 14, according to the 21st Judicial District Attorney's office.
+A 25-year-old man won’t face charges after shooting another man to death at the 29 Mile Apartments on March 14, according to the 21st Judicial District Attorney’s Office.

 The investigation report states Deffenbaugh threw a wrench and a tire iron at Boyle prior to the shooting, hitting Boyle in the face with the wrench and hitting Boyle’s truck with the tire iron.

-Boyle refused the request, according to the report, and Deffenbaugh became angry, throwing a wrench at Boyle from a short distance which hit Boyle above the eye, leaving a cut which required stitches.
+Boyle refused the request, according to the report, and Deffenbaugh became angry, throwing a wrench at Boyle from a short distance, which hit Boyle above the eye, leaving a cut that required stitches.
 A photo of the injury was included in the letter.

-Boyle then sprayed Deffenbaugh with bear spray in the shoulder and back area, the report stated, when he tried to go back into his girlfriend's apartment.
+Boyle then sprayed Deffenbaugh with bear repellent in the shoulder and back area, the report stated, when he tried to go back into his girlfriend’s apartment.

-However, the report stated, Deffenbaugh then got a tire iron from his car and threw it, hitting the side of Boyle's truck.
+However, Deffenbaugh then got a tire iron from his car and threw it, hitting the side of Boyle’s truck.

-Boyle then pulled out a handgun from his truck, the release stated, and pointed it at Deffenbaugh, telling Deffenbaugh to desist.
+Boyle then pulled out a handgun from his truck, the release stated, and pointed it at Deffenbaugh, telling him to desist.

 According to the report, Deffenbaugh continued to walk toward Boyle.